signature-opensource/CK-DeviceModel/CK.DeviceModel/Daemon/README.md

 The global [IDeviceAlwaysRunningPolicy](IDeviceAlwaysRunningPolicy.cs) service that is in charge of trying to restart the devices is also injected.

-The [DefaultDeviceAlwaysRunningPolicy](DefaultDeviceAlwaysRunningPolicy.cs) is a simple default implementation.
+The [DefaultDeviceAlwaysRunningPolicy](DefaultDeviceAlwaysRunningPolicy.cs) is a simple default global implementation.
 Being a ISingletonAutoService, it can easily be specialized or replaced with any specific implementation.

 This global policy applies to all the devices regardless of the their host.
-But a [DeviceHost](../Host/DeviceHost.TrackAlwaysRunning.cs) can override the following method to handle the restart of its devices if needed:
+But each [DeviceHost](../Host/DeviceHost.TrackAlwaysRunning.cs) can override the following method to handle the restart of its devices if needed:

 ```csharp